AdobeDocs/dynamic-media-classic.en/help/using/publish-setup.md

 >[!NOTE]
 >
->The Publish Setup pages are for use by experienced Web site developers and programmers.
+>The Publish Setup pages are for use by experienced website developers and programming professionals.
 Adobe Dynamic Media Classic assumes that users who change settings on these pages are familiar with Adobe Dynamic Media Classic, HTTP protocol standards and conventions, and basic imaging technology.

 ## Image Server {#image-server}

 The Image Server page establishes default settings for delivering images from Image Servers.
 Settings are available in these five categories (see the Image Server page itself for detailed descriptions of the settings).

-Change these settings only with the assistance of an Adobe Dynamic Media Classic support person.
+Change these settings only with the assistance of an Adobe Dynamic Media Classic support team member.

 * **[!UICONTROL Catalog Management]**: These settings determine how Adobe Dynamic Media Classic and the catalog interact.
-Unlike most Web servers, Dynamic Media Image Server URL calls go to a manifest-or catalog-file rather than an image file proper.
+Unlike most Web servers, Dynamic Media Image Server URL calls are directed to a manifest or catalog file instead of an actual image file.
 The catalog file (not to be confused with an eCatalog) contains a list of all content published to the Image Server.
 It also contains the path to each image.
 If you have a Digimarc ID, enter your user information in the Digimarc User Info section.

 * **[!UICONTROL Request Attributes]**: These settings impose limits on images that can be delivered from the server.
 For example, the *maximum* **[!UICONTROL Reply Image Size Limit]** is **[!UICONTROL Width]** 5000 and **[!UICONTROL Height]** 5000.